SK-CERT/Taranis-NG/README.md

 |           | grouping             | group similar items in the news feed  |
 |           | wordlist\_updater    | update word lists used for matching   |

+This is just a taste of its features:

+- crawl the raw data using various collectors, perhaps located in different environments.
+- process even those javascript-generated web pages with advanced data extraction techniques
+- create different analyses with completely customizable report item types
+- generate many different products with help of product templates
+- easily publish to different channels
+- time is money: collaborate with other teams by sharing interesting data.
+Each partnership can be configured and customized.
+- split the work responsibilities any way you like, or have multiple teams process partially overlaping data using advanced role and permission system
+- use wordlists for filtering and highlighting
+- publish the self-service asset management portal to your constituency and allow them to set various notification profiles for those times when a vulnerability hits their product.

 Taranis NG was developed by [SK-CERT](https://www.sk-cert.sk/) with a help from wide CSIRT community, and is released under terms of the [European Union Public Licence](https://eupl.eu/1.2/en/).

 Resources: [CHANGELOG](CHANGELOG.md), [LICENSE](LICENSE.md).